vert-x/jca-adaptor/README.md

 </pre>

-Now, you can send a message in your Vert.x runtime to address: 'inbound-address', and the MDB will get notified.
+Now, you can send a message in your Vert.x runtime to address: <b>inbound-address</b>, and the MDB will get notified.

 Configuration
 -------

-The configuration of outbound and inbound are same, they are:
+The configuration of outbound and inbound are almost the same, they are:

    * <b>clusterHost</b>
      * Type: java.lang.String
      * Outbound / Inbound
      * <b>clusterHost</b> specifies which network interface the distributed event bus will be bound to.
-Default to 'localhost'.
+Default to <b>localhost</b>.
    * <b>clusterPort</b>
      * Type: java.lang.Integer
      * Outbound / Inbound